-Owned and operated by the nonprofit Manned Space Flight Education Foundation, Space Center Houston is a museum that is the first and only Smithsonian Affiliate in Houston, a renowned attraction and the Official Visitor Center of NASA Johnson Space Center.
+Owned and operated by the nonprofit Manned Space Flight Education Foundation, Space Center Houston is a museum that is the first Smithsonian Affiliate in Houston, a renowned attraction and the Official Visitor Center of NASA Johnson Space Center.

 We welcome members of the media and digital publications to work with us on a story about the center.
 All media requesting interviews about Space Center Houston or wishing to film at the center must complete the appropriate request form below and submit it to firstname.lastname@example.org.